-Before you leave the island you have to queue up at Island Gelato’s container-type building in Oneroa and try one of their delicious indulgent ice creams or sorbets in a wide variety of irresistible flavors.
+Before you leave the island you have to queue up at Island Gelato's container-type building in Oneroa and try one of their delicious indulgent ice creams or sorbets in a wide variety of irresistible flavors.
 Why not try the blueberry, mascarpone, and ginger crumble?
-Or how about burnt fig, honey and sherry or Pics’ peanut butter, and caramel.
+Or how about burnt fig, honey, and sherry or Pics' peanut butter, and caramel.
 Scrumptious!

 There are always interesting events happening on Waiheke Island.
-Check to see if there any special events of interest to you on Waiheke Island before you book to make sure you don’t miss them.
+Check to see if there are any special events of interest to you on Waiheke Island before you book to make sure you don’t miss them.

 Back in the 60s and 70s Waiheke was best known as a hippie /alternative living enclave and there is still a very strong art and craft influence on the island.
 One of the most popular events is the “Sculpture On The Gulf” festival which is usually held every two years in the Matiatia / Oneroa area.
 It is set on a 2km coastal walkway sculpture path and features about 25 amazing outdoor sculptures of all shapes and sizes by Waiheke, national and international artists.

-Onetangi Beach Races are a not-to-be-missed, uniquely Waiheke Island event which has been going for over a hundred years.
+Onetangi Beach Races are a not-to-be-missed, uniquely Waiheke Island event which has been going on for over a hundred years.
 It’s a great family day out with beach horse races, tractor races, fashion events, and is simply a whole lot of fun!